andrejs2/arso-vremenska-integracija/README.md

     Wind Speed (km/h)
     Cloud Conditions (translated to Home Assistant-compatible terms) Daily and Hourly Forecasts
+    Dew point ---> only in current weather
+    Wind gust speed (km/h)
+    Visibility (km) ---> only in forecasts
     Precipitation (mm)   ---> only in forecasts
     Wind Gust Speed (km/h) ---> only in forecasts